Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Supplementary Material B: Proofs of intermediary results

 \subsection{Proof of Proposition \ref{Selection}}

-The proof of Proposition \ref{Selection} is long and divided in three setps.
-In the two first steps, we focus on directly observed residuals.
+The proof of Proposition \ref{Selection} is long and divided in three steps.
+In the two first steps, we focus on observed variables.
 In the first step, we approximate the sample covariance $\widetilde{R}_{j}$ by a martingale counterpart $\sum_{t=1}^{n}D_{jt}/n$, $j\in\left[ 1,\overline{p}_{n}\right] $, as in Shao (2011b), see the notations below and Lemmas \ref{CrossDD}, \ref{Sumvareta}. and \ref{Momsig}.
 The second step deals with the deviation probability of

 which is approximated with some Gaussian counterparts through the Lindeberg technique, see Lemma \ref{Lindeberg}.
-The third step concludes and explicitely deals with the case of estimated residuals thanks to Propositions \ref{Covesti} and \ref{Esti}.
+The third step concludes and explicitly deals with the case of residuals thanks to Propositions \ref{Covesti} and \ref{Esti}.

 Let us now introduce additional notations.
 Let $\mathcal{F}_{k}$ be the sigma field generated by $e_{k},e_{k-1},\ldots$.
 Define $\mathbf{P}_{t}\left[ Z\right] =\mathbb{E}\left[ Z\left\vert \mathcal{F}_{t}\right. \right] -\mathbb{E}\left[ Z\left\vert \mathcal{F}_{t-1}\right. \right] $.
 Wu (2007, Proposition 3) establishes that $\left\Vert \mathbf{P}_{t}\left[ u_{t+k}\right] \right\Vert _{a}\leq\delta_{a}\left( k\right) $ and Shao (2011b) has shown that